Palfore/Pybiosis/README.md

     - The `Device` decorator simply provides metadata to the function.
 - ```@Google(voice=multi_phrase(['open', 'play', 'place'], ['spire', 'fire', 'buyer']))```
     - The `Google` decorator provides an entry point through Google Assistant.
-    - With the appropriate setup (see below), the user would trigger the function with _"Hey Google, on pc, play spire"_.
+    - With the [appropriate setup](#google-assistant), the user would trigger the function with _"Hey Google, on pc, play spire"_.
-    - The `multi_phrase` function uses synonyms to specify phrases to allow for phrases may be misunderstood by the voice recognition.
+    - The `multi_phrase` function uses synonyms to accommodate phrases that may be misunderstood by the voice recognition.
 - ```@Deck(location="Games/3,1", image='spire.jpg')```
-    - The `StreamDeck` is a device with programmable buttons and this decorator places a button in a specific location (with an icon `spire.jpg`).
+    - The `StreamDeck` is a [device with programmable buttons](https://www.elgato.com/en/stream-deck) and this decorator places a button in a specific location (with an icon `spire.jpg`).

 - ```@Scheduler(trigger="Daily", start="today-5:01pm")```
     - The `Scheduler` decorator executes the provided function regularly, in this case right on time to unwind!

 ### General:
-Each decorator is powered by a compiler that connects that service to the function.
-These decorators wrap functions to allow them to be triggered by a given device/service.
+Each decorator is powered by a compiler that connects that function to a given service or device.
 Here are some basic examples.
 See [Compilers](#compilers) below for more details.

 1. Create a simple function.
     ```python